devadvance/terminalcheatsheet/CONTRIBUTING.md

 ## Don't know where to start?

 A good place to start is checking the [existing issues](https://github.com/devadvance/terminalcheatsheet/issues) to check if something interests you.
 If not, you are welcome add a new issue and (optionally) pick it up!

+We are especially interested in supporting new locales, so if Terminal Cheat Sheet isn't translated in your language, please contribute!